stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

 The interesting part in the type signature of `comp` is the initial `Comp a =>` argument.
-Here, `Comp` is a *constraint* on type `a`.
-This signature can be read as: "Given an implementation of interface `Comp` for type `a`, we can compare two values of type `a` and return an `Ordering` for these."
+Here, `Comp` is a *constraint* on type parameter `a`.
+This signature can be read as:
+"For any type `a`, given an implementation of interface `Comp` for `a`, we can compare two values of type `a` and return an `Ordering` for these."
 Whenever we invoke `comp`, we expect Idris to come up with a value of type `Comp a` on its own, hence the new `=>` arrow.
 If Idris fails to do so, it will answer with a type error.

-We can now use `comp` in the implementation of related functions.
+We can now use `comp` in the implementations of related functions.
 All we have to do is to also prefix these derived functions with a `Comp` constraint: